kirtsy/jovial_cori/README.md

 SUMMARY
 We used Python to identify and predict individuals who have respiratory rate variability.
 We found 20% patients with abnormal RRV.
 This is important for resource prioritization and clinical attention through early prognosis of patients who need critical care.

+Tagline:
+To identify an early detection system to identify patients with irregular breathing in ICU patients